2001 NBA Finals

-The 2001 NBA Finals was the championship round of the National Basketball Association (NBA)'s 2000–01 season.
-The defending NBA champion and Western Conference champion Los Angeles Lakers took on the Eastern Conference champion Philadelphia 76ers for the championship, with the Lakers holding home-court advantage in a best-of-seven format.
+The 2001 NBA Finals was the championship series of the National Basketball Association's (NBA) 2000–01 season, and the conclusion of the season's playoffs.
+The defending NBA champion and Western Conference champion Los Angeles Lakers took on the Eastern Conference champion Philadelphia 76ers for the championship, with the Lakers holding home-court advantage via the better record against the opposite conference tiebreaker in a best-of-seven format.
+After losing the first game at home, the Lakers won the next four games to clinch their second consecutive title and thirteenth overall.